-As I write, my delightful little twin puppies, just under five weeks of age, are happily slopping up some minced turkey, egg and goat milk.
-Hopefully one puppy will stay to live with me and the other has a lovely home waiting for her where her new mom will feed her nothing but raw food.
+As I write, my little 5-week old twin puppies are happily slopping up turkey, egg and goat milk.
+One puppy will stay to live with me.
+The other has a lovely home waiting for her where her new mom will feed her nothing but raw food.

-By the time these puppies go home, they will have eaten chicken, turkey, beef, pork, lamb, venison, rabbit and more and they will do so with little in the way of tummy upsets.
+By the time these puppies go home, they’ll have eaten chicken, turkey, beef, pork, lamb, venison, rabbit and more.
+And they’ll do so with little in the way of tummy upsets.

-When you bring home a new puppy that was not raised on raw, it can be a bit trickier to get him started – although really not that difficult.
-There are just a few guidelines you need to follow to avoid digestive upset as your puppy transitions from kibble to raw food.
+When you bring home a new puppy that was not raised on raw, it can be a bit trickier to get him started.
+Don’t be afraid or intimidated.
+There are just a few guidelines to follow to avoid digestive upset as your puppy transitions from kibble to raw food.

 Before I start, I’d like to address the issue that many people have with feeding large breed puppies raw.

-I’ve raised every litter and puppy in the last fifteen years on raw and have never had one of my puppies fail his hips and elbows.
-Yes, it is important to balance the calcium and phosphorus content in the food, but it’s easy to do with raw food – and in light of the dog foods that were recalled due to excesses of some nutrients, the ability to monitor the nutrients in raw food makes it a safer option than kibble in my opinion.
+I’ve raised every litter and puppy in the last fifteen years on raw.
+And I’ve never had one of my puppies fail his hips and elbows.
+Yes, it’s important to balance the calcium and phosphorus content in the food, but it’s easy to do with raw food.
+With all the dog food recalls of the past the ability to track the nutrients in raw food is important to me.
+This also makes it a safer option than kibble.

 Here are a few tips for getting your puppy started on raw with a minimum of fuss – and minimal stains on your rugs!